On this page:

 Before attempting to migrate or upgrade to a higher SAPUI5 version, make sure that your development does not use any undocumented internal framework resources.
 Also, double check that all compatibility guidelines have been followed, such as those mentioned in Upgrading.

-In general, you must not use deprecated APIs anymore, such as sap.ui.getCore()
+In general, you must not use deprecated APIs anymore, such as sap.ui.getCore().
+You can find

 Also, see the relevant warnings and errors logged to the browser's dev console during runtime.
 You might need to increase the